Corona-Studio/mcbbs-news-parser/README.md

 # mcbbs-news-parser
-A small software used to get news from "https://www.mcbbs.net/forum-news-1.html", with rest apis.
+A small program used to get news from "https://www.mcbbs.net/forum-news-1.html", with rest apis.

 # How To Use